-You could also opt for Coconu personal lubricants.
+You could also opt for one of Coconu’s sensational personal lubricants.

-While some kitchen essentials can also double-up as a sex lube, it is always better to opt for a store-bought lube.
-These are tested for safety and made from certified natural and organic ingredients.
+And, while reaching for a homemade lube during times of desperation can work, it’s always better to opt for a store-bought lube.
+These are tested for safety and are made from certified natural and organic ingredients.

 So why not try a sex lube with natural ingredients that are petroleum-free, paraben-free, and chemical-free?